NanoCommons/dmp/DMP.i.md

 the caLIBRATE project has registered the erm:ERM00000074 identifier, using the 'erm' prefix in this CURIE/Compact Identifier notation, but has the full IRI [https://nanocommons.github.io/identifiers/registry#ERM00000074](https://nanocommons.github.io/identifiers/registry#ERM00000074).

+##### 2.1.3 The InChI for Nano
+Another identifier was explored, based on the IUPAC International Chemical Identifier (InChI) [[22](#user-content-ref22)].
+Once fully developed, the nano InChI can be used as a global, unique identifier.
+Currently, this is not advised yet.
+An InChI Trust working group has been set up for the further development (see [inchi-trust.org/Nanomaterials/](https://www.inchi-trust.org/Nanomaterials/)).

 ### 2.2 Making data openly accessible
 <a name="making_data_openly_accessible"></a>